jasonBuras/WordSafari/README.md

     - This would work with Dynamic Word lengths to allow instructors to curate wordlists relevant to their current lesson plans.
 - Make the game more mobile friendly
     - It *technically* works on mobile currently, but isn't exactly a great experience.
+- Create GUIs for users to easily add words without having to worry about running the removeDuplications script.
+    - This can also work with the importing .txt files functionality mentioned in the second bullet point.

 # **Disclaimer** :heavy_exclamation_mark:
 > [!IMPORTANT]